ronah289/D-Studios/README.md

 ## Description

-* A web application for a software creation studio, highlighting different information.
+* A web application for Delani Studio, highlighting different information about them.

 ## Setup / Requirements